Jwyman328/LiveWallet/NOTES.md

 - no-kyced.
 - maybe custom label
 - do I need the dust attack label?
+-  coinjoin change
+  - bad bank or uncoinjoined amount in a wasabi mix.

 # Initial thoughts on how v1 UI will look